 Indirect connection between vATL and IPL via MTG and pFG.
 The above section reviewed direct connections with vATL, none of which involved the IPL seeds.
 Thus the results are consistent with the view that there is no direct connection between vATL and lateral parietal cortex.
 We next tested the first assumption about an indirect route from IPL to vATL via MTG.
 The direct connection between vATL and MTG was shown in Figure 2B (in yellow), and the same figure also depicts the connection between IPL seeds and MTG (in green).
 From Figure 2D, we can also see that the mutual communication between MTG and IPL, especially the IPL_2 seed, is highly probable.
 Therefore, the indirect interaction between vATL and lateral parietal cortex can be substantiated by this white matter pathway via MTG.
 In contrast, the other possibility that indirect interactions between vATL and IPL may be mediated via pFG was not confirmed in the current analysis.
 From Figure 2B, we can clearly see that streamlines from medial pFG and IPL seeds did not project into each other with high probability even at the relaxed threshold.
 Therefore, the puzzle about how LP interacts with medial pFG—as suggested by the functional connectivity in neuroimaging studies—awaits further investigation.

 Interconnection between SPL and medial pFG.
 Here, we explored the third possibility driven by structural evidence that the medial aspect of pFG may interact with the superior aspect of lateral parietal cortex instead of the inferior aspect.
-Accordingly, three seed regions informed by this structural imaging evidence were added (see Table S3 and SI-method): two ROIs in SPL (SPL_1 and SPL_2) and a more anterior ROI for medial pFG (medial pFG_2). two in the superior parietal lobe (SPL) and one in the parahippocampal gyrus (PHG) region of medial ventral temporal cortex just anterior to the medial pFG seed.
-The coordinates of SPL_1 were chosen from a recent ALE meta-analysis showing SPL activation for action retrieval (Ishibashi & Lambon Ralph, submitted), while the coordinates for SPL_2 were chosen from an functional imaging study which demonstrated SPL activation for names of tool objects in both sighted and congenitally blind individuals (Mahon et al., 2010).
-The coordinate for PHG was selected from the same coronal plane of the ATL seed.
+Accordingly, three seed regions informed by this structural imaging evidence were added (see Table S3 and SI-method): two ROIs in SPL (SPL_1 and SPL_2) and a more anterior ROI for medial pFG (medial pFG_2).
 Figure 2C presents the group-averaged tractography from both medial pFG and SPL seeds.
 Streamlines from SPL_1 project into the medial aspect of ventral temporal cortex and get quite close to the medial pFG_2 seed region.
 The streamlines from medial pFG_2, in turn, proceed into medial pFG and parietal lobe; however the dorsal branch terminates slightly medial than the SPL_1 seed.
 The analysis thus reveals a circuit comprising SPL and medial pFG, all of which have been associated with category-specific activation for manmade objects in the literature.
 Although the termination points of streams from parietal and anterior medial pFG regions did not lie precisely within the complementary seed regions, this may be attributable to the fan-shaped dorsal stream of IFOF, with the current analysis picking up two minor branches of the same stream.

 Summary.
 The probabilistic tractography results accord well with the proposals that (a) pFG and MTG have direct connections with ATL, whereas lateral parietal cortex (especially, IPL) is not directly connected to ATL, and (b) one seed of lateral parietal cortex, IPL, may interact with ATL indirectly via MTG.
 The analysis also revealed additional circuitry involving medial pFG and another seed in superior lateral parietal cortex, SPL—suggesting one way that lateral parietal cortex may communicate with medial pFG and indirectly with ATL.